smirarab/ASTRAL/astral-tutorial.md

 Here, the `-e` option is used to input a set of extra trees that ASTRAL uses to expand its search space.
 The file provided simply has 200 bootstrap replicates for each of the these 10 simulated genes.

 ### Step 8: Running on large datasets:
-We have now finished looking at all the important options of ASTRAL (you can ignore the rest).
-To finish, we will run ASTRAL on a relatively large dataset.
+We will now run ASTRAL on a relatively large dataset.
 Run:

 ```
 java -jar astral.4.7.8.jar -i test_data/100-simulated-boot